© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Clyne Wood Arsenic & Copper Works is a scheduled monument protected by Cadw under reference GM475.
 View the official record →

-Clyne Wood Arsenic and Copper Works is a post-medieval industrial site located in Wales, operating as a copper and arsenic processing facility during the nineteenth century.
+Clyne Wood Arsenic and Copper Works is a post-medieval industrial site located in Wales, designated as a Scheduled Ancient Monument under the reference GM475.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM475.

 Clyne Wood Arsenic & Copper Works dates from the post medieval/modern period, and is classified as a copper works.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Clyne Wood Arsenic & Copper Works is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM475.